magpie-ea/magpie-backend/README.md

 Data in `exp.data` requires **four crucial values** for the data to be processable by the
 server:
 - `author`: The author of this experiment
-- `experiment_id`: The identifier (can be a string) that the author uses to name this experiment
+- `name`: The identifier (can be a string) that the author uses to name this experiment
 - `trials`: A JSON array containing trial objects.
 The keys contained in each trial object should be the same.

 Additionally, an optional array named `trial_keys_order`, which specifies the order in which the trial data should be